POLS3342 Global Environmental Politics

-- Indicative assessments in this unit are as follows: (1) research essay; (2) assignment; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) policy brief; (2) research essay; and (3) workshop participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit rules

 - 12 points of Social Sciences and/or Humanities study at level 2

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.